netsampler/goflow2/docs/reflow-architecture.md

 * the mental model changes materially
 * the config schema will expand a lot
-* packet capture and stream framing introduce new concerns
+* packet capture introduces new concerns
 * output encoding direction is no longer one-way normalization only

 Build ReFlow in parallel first.